 Traditional Thai Paintings (จิตรกรรมไทยแบบประเพณี)

-This type of painting has a great refinement and exquisiteness in details.
-The painting represents feeling, soul, and the authentic identity of Thai cultures.
+This type of painting has great refinement and exquisiteness in detail.
+The painting represents a feeling, soul, and the authentic identity of Thai cultures.
 It is where you will see the original Thainess.

 The elegant characters and finest elements of the painting have continued and carried on from generation to generation.
 Inherited art is the ancient Thai design from the older generation that was accepted by people that it is worthy and valuable.
 At the same time, the art also lifts up the human spirit.